Opendock Blog

 Manual check-ins introduce friction and risk at the gate.
 Clipboards, kiosks, and verbal confirmations rely on accuracy under pressure, where small mistakes slip through.
 Misspelled names, unchecked appointments, or rushed approvals create gaps in warehouse security, often without anyone realizing access was granted incorrectly.

-Uncontrolled Yard Access Is a Warehouse Security Blind Spot
+Why Is Uncontrolled Yard Access a Warehouse Security Blind Spot?

 The yard often escapes the same scrutiny as the warehouse, creating security gaps in plain sight.